How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 1. Decide Who Will Provide the Alcohol

 You can choose to buy alcohol in bulk to reduce the overall cost of the open bar.
-Buying the alcohol (preferably in warehouses where you can get a discount) yourself will enable you to save more money.
+Buying the alcohol (preferably in warehouses where you can avail a discount) yourself can enable you to save more money.

-After all, bar catering companies typically bill by consumption (an average of $25 to $35 per guest).
-It’s even better if you can buy alcoholic drinks from a store that has a refund policy for unopened products.
+Bar catering companies typically charge by consumption (an average of $25 to $35 per guest).
+It’s even better if you can purchase alcoholic drinks from a store that has a refund policy for unopened products.

 2. Decide on the Selection of Alcohol